AjWattoo/Django_Web_Server_to_Collect_Organize_and_Storedata/README.md

 # Introduction

 I build a web server to efficiently collect and organise data.
 In this project i used Python module `Django` to structure the project.
 This solution provide you to load the localy saved data easily to the server and also through APIs new data can be inject into the database.
+When tester upload the testing image it will convert that image into base64 and save it into database.
+All of the infomation for tester,picx and videos can be obtained from tester `test_id`.

 ## Prerequisites